-A relationship property agreement can help give you certainty about what will happen to your property if your relationship ends.
+A relationship property agreement can help give you certainty about what will happen to your property if your marriage or de facto relationship ends.

 The Property (Relationships) Act 1976 (often referred to informally as the Relationship Property Act or Matrimonial Property Act) sets out how the property of couples who are married, in a civil union, or in a de facto relationship is divided when they separate.